AnimeshJhawar/Designing/README.md

 Now the user can both login and sign up on a single page.(instead of two different pages) Inspiration from Facebook's old Signup login console.

-Cheers Hope you like it, tried my best(in a day).
+Cheers Hope you like it, tried my best.